-This gravel bike is powered by the Shimano Claris groupset, which is common on entry-level bikes.
-It’s not perfect for pros, but it’s excellent for beginners.
-In total, there are 16 speeds you can choose from, with a 48/32T crank and an 11-34T cassette, which offers a good range of gears.
+This touring bike is powered by the Shimano Deore LX groupset, which is common on mid-range bikes.
+It’s a solid affordable groupset that can get you around the world.
+In total, there are 30 gears you can choose from, with a 48/36/26T crank and an 11-34T cassette, which offers a good range of gears.

-Like all entry-level gravel bikes, Pure Cycles touts mechanical disc brakes, which makes it suitable for tackling off-road terrain and steep descents.
+Like all serious touring bikes, ADV 1.1 touts hydraulic disc brakes, which makes it suitable for tackling off-road terrain and steep descents.

 The frame has a plenitude of mounts, so you can easily fit fenders, lights, several water bottles, frame bags, etc. The bike already comes with front and rear fenders, so you can head out on a multi-day adventure carrying everything you could possibly need, and more.